Skip to content

 PRECAUTIONS:

-• Lubricate the bearings of worm wheel to decrease wheel friction.
+• Lubricate the bearings of to decrease friction.

 • Weight should be gently placed in effort pan.